 Figure 4.
 Comparison of NR2F2 expression in kidney angiomyolipoma/LAM with cancer (TCGA) and normal (GTEx) tissues.

-Boxplot figures are shown to compare expression of NR2F2 in 4 angiomyolipoma and one abdominal LAM lesion with 2463 cancers of 27 types (from TCGA) in RSEM units (a); and with ~7,000 samples of 47 normal tissues (from GTEx) in RPKM units (b).
+Boxplot figures are shown to compare expression of NR2F2 in 4 angiomyolipoma tumors and one abdominal LAM lesion with 2463 cancers of 27 types (from TCGA) in RSEM units (a); and with ~7,000 samples of 47 normal tissues (from GTEx) in RPKM units (b).
 The median value, interquartile range, and 95% ranges are shown, with outliers indicated by circles.
 Abbreviations used here for TCGA cancer types are explained in Supplemental Table 5.

 Figure 5.
 Immunohistochemistry for NR2F2 in LAM and kidney angiomyolipoma.
 Strong nuclear staining is seen in lung LAM cells (A) and angiomyolipoma cells (B) (brown stain).
 Some other cells also have nuclear staining for NR2F2 but most do not.
-This is a representative field obtained from 8 LAM samples and 4 angiomyolipoma samples examined by IHC.
+This is a representative field obtained from 8 LAM lung samples and 4 angiomyolipoma samples examined by IHC.